Services and Infrastructures

 Storage – Disk

-Current managed data is ~7PB and we serve 5,1% of disk space for the CMS & ATLAS experiments and 6,5% for the LHCb experiment.
+Current managed data is ~20PB and we serve disk space for the CMS, ATLAS and LHCb experiment.
 Also, PIC also operates the disk storage for the IFAE ATLAS Tier2 and Tier3, which is the 25% of the Federated Spanish ATLAS Tier2.

 Apart from the LHC projects, PIC acts as Tier0 of the MAGIC and PAU experiments, is one of ten science data centers of the Euclid consortium and is ramping up the data acquisiton for the CTA telescope prototype.